 A. Completed applications are due January 15 for Fall consideration and September 1 for Spring consideration.
-PLEASE NOTE that applications will NOT be considered after the application deadline OR if they are incomplete.

 A. You will receive a confirmation email from the Department when all of the required documents have been received and your application has been marked “complete.”
 Once the deadline for that semester’s consideration has passed, the Department’s Graduate Committee will review all of the applications.
 This process takes approximately 4-6 weeks AFTER the application deadline has passed and NOT before.
 Once the Graduate Committee reaches their decision, every applicant will be notified via email, whether they were accepted or denied.
 Please note that acceptance letters will only be ACCEPTANCE letters and your application must still be approved by ISU’s Graduate College and then ISU’s Office of Admissions formally admits and notifies the applicant via letter of admission.

 A. The Department is not permitted to answer this question.
 The Office of Admissions reviews and validates the transcripts of each graduate applicant after the application is submitted.
 If you want to know whether your university is accepted, please contact them at firstname.lastname@example.org